Editor’s Note:This story first appeared in Dish magazine.

-As well as lore, oysters have also had an allure, starting perhaps with Aphrodite, the Greek goddess of love, who is said to have sprung forth from the ocean on an oyster shell.
-Or maybe it was the sheer ambiguity of the oyster itself, which changes sex during its lifetime from male to female or alternates insouciantly between the two.
+As well as lore, oysters also have considerable allure, starting perhaps with Aphrodite, the Greek Goddess of Love, who is said to have sprung forth from the ocean on an oyster shell.
+Or maybe it’s just due to the sheer ambiguity of the oyster itself, which changes sex during its lifetime from male to female or alternates insouciantly between the two.
 And then of course there’s the sensual taste and texture of oysters – which the French, who know about these things, say are best enjoyed au naturel.

 How you enjoy oysters is up to you.
 Steamed, baked, grilled, roasted, sautéed, fried or added to soups and stews, they’re nothing if not versatile.
 For a simpler taste, just add a squeeze of lime or lemon or a twist of black pepper or a drop of Tabasco, chilli, Worcestershire or Mignonette sauce.
 Diehard oyster lovers maintain the only way to eat oysters on the shell is au naturel; that way you savour its liquor – the mix of the oyster’s own secretions and the brine of the ocean in which it lives.
 The French poet Léon-Paul Fargue describes the taste as like kissing the sea on the lips.